Find Grad Schools

 The states with the most job growth for Mechanical Engineering Technician are Utah, Connecticut, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Hawaii.
 These states have the worst job growth for this type of profession.

-Mechanical Engineering Technician Average Salary
+Salary for a Mechanical Engineering Technician

 The typical yearly salary for Mechanical Engineering Technicians is somewhere between $34,900 and $85,430.